MobileSheets

 1 - The Companion App Connection Screen

 Double-click on the entry to start connecting to the tablet.
 The companion application will show that it is connected by no longer being disabled and by stating, “Ready”.
-At this point, you can now drag files from your hard drive to the application to start creating a song.
-When files are dragged over, the song creation screen will appear as follows:
+If you experience a problem connecting (the companion app is stuck waiting for a connection), you may have to turn off the Wi-Fi on the tablet, and then turn it back on.
+If this does not work, see the troubleshooting section for more information.
+Once a connection has been made, you can now drag files from your hard drive to the application to start creating songs.
+When files are dragged into the companion app, the song creation screen will appear as follows:

 2 - The Song Creation Screen

-The companion app tries to create a song title based off the file name, but leaves it up to you to enter other metadata.
-It is recommended to provide an artist and album so that your music can be searched through easier.
-The more information you provide, the more useful the library features in MobileSheets.
+The companion app tries to provide a song title based off the name of the file that has been added, but leaves it up to you to enter other metadata.
+It is recommended to provide at least an artist and album so that your music can be filtered and searched with better results.
+You can also add any text you want in the custom field, providing a unique way to search through songs to meet your needs.
+If the metadata defaults are not desirable (or you know you want the same defaults for a large number of songs), refer to the Default Metadata section for information on how to change the defaults.
+The more information you provide, the more useful you will find the filtering/searching features in MobileSheets.
 Once you are done, click the OK button to create the song, which is automatically transferred to the tablet.
 Congratulations!
 That’s all it takes to create a song using the companion app.
 For more information on all the various options, please see the MobileSheets Companion section.

 Tablet Song Creation Example

 To get started creating songs on the tablet, click the button on the main library screen.
 This will take you to the song editor.
 On the song editor screen, you have several options.
 Clicking the button will allow you to add an image from the tablet gallery.
-Clicking will allow you to add any file from your tablet (the main method for adding PDFs).
+Clicking will allow you to add any file from your tablet (the only way to add a PDF).
 Clicking the button will allow you to take a picture with your tablet’s camera, and it will be automatically added to the song you are creating.
-Once images are added, you can preview what the song will look like once it is loaded.
-After entering as much metadata as you want (the more the better for categorizing your library), click OK to finish creating the song.
+One important thing to note is that you can choose whether MobileSheets will make a copy of files that have been added or use the files in their original location.
+Click the button to view/change these options.
+Refer to the section on Creating and Editing Songs for more information.
+Once a PDF or image is added, you can preview what the song will look like once it is loaded.
+After entering as much metadata as you want, click OK to finish creating the song.
 You will be taken back to the library screen, and your song should now be visible in the list.
 Congratulations!
-You can see just how easy it is to set up songs with MobileSheets, and after putting in the initial leg work, you will have immediate access to any song in your entire library.
+You can see that it’s not too hard to set up songs with MobileSheets, and after putting in the initial leg work, you will have immediate access to any song in your entire library.

 Library Management

 MobileSheets provides an assortment of different ways to sort and filter through your library to find the songs you want.
 It also allows you to group your songs into setlists so that you can load multiple songs at once or just create custom groupings of songs for faster lookup.
+You can also create collections that allow you to split up your library into smaller groups for faster searching or organization (one collection per band you play in, for example).
 In order to really use the library features effectively, however, you need to provide extra information about each song called metadata.
-The following sections will discuss the various options for creating and editing songs and setlists, and the methods for quickly finding desired songs.
+The following sections will discuss the various options for creating and editing songs, setlists, collections, and the methods for quickly finding desired songs.

 Song Metadata